 Artistes who have chosen to subscribe to the Disclosure and Barring Service update service confirm that by reading and accepting this policy and signing the Artiste registration form, they are giving the Agency permission to run a status check on their certificate any at time.

-Should the Agency discover that either before commencing, or at any time during your tenure as an Artiste with the Agency that you have deliberately provided false information, or failed to provide information in respect of your criminal record or activities, you may be withdrawn from the Agency.
+Should the Agency discover either before commencing, or at any time during your tenure as an Artiste with the Agency that you have deliberately provided false information or failed to provide information in respect of your criminal record or activities, you may be removed from the Agency’s books.

-Any Artiste who has an expired Disclosure i.e. one that is older than 18 months from the date the certificate was issued, will not be considered for work that involves/may involve working with young people under the age of 18, until a new Basic Disclosure has been presented to the Agency.
-We strongly recommend that you apply for a new Basic Disclosure by 17 months after the issue date of your last certificate.
+Any Artiste who has an expired disclosure i.e. one that is older than 18 months from the date the certificate was issued, will not be considered for work that involves/may involve working with young people under the age of 18, until a new basic disclosure has been presented to the Agency.
+We strongly recommend that you apply for a new basic disclosure by 17 months after the date of your last certificate.

 Storage and Retention of Information

 All information relating to convictions will be kept strictly confidential.
-In the unlikely event that any hard copies are stored at the office, Disclosures and other confidential documents will be kept in a locked, secure location.
+In the unlikely event that any hard copies are stored at the office, disclosures and other confidential documents will be kept in a locked, secure location.
 The keys and access to this information will only be available to authorised individuals.
 Electronic copies will be kept in password protected files.
-We will not retain the disclosure for longer than felt necessary.
+We will not retain any hard copies of disclosure certificates for longer than necessary.

-In normal circumstances, after a period of 6 months the disclosure will be destroyed by suitable, secure means.
-No photocopy or other image of the disclosure will be retained unless there are reasonable grounds to do so, but the Agency will keep a record of the date of a Disclosure, the name of the individual, the type of Disclosure, the unique number issued on the certificate and the decision taken.
+In normal circumstances, the disclosure will be destroyed by suitable, secure means.
+No photocopy or other image of the disclosure will be retained, but the Agency will keep a record of the date of a disclosure, the name of the individual, the type of disclosure, the unique number issued on the certificate and the decision taken.

 Sharing of Information

-Under the Code of Conduct, Production companies can ask to see information relating to an Artiste to ensure that they have a Basic Disclosure in place and that they are suitable for the work for which they have been/are about to be engaged.
-You should therefore be aware that we may share the following information with a production company if required to do so: date of the Artiste’s Disclosure, the Artiste’s name, the type of Disclosure, the unique number issued on the certificate and the decision taken.
+Under the Code of Conduct, Production companies can ask to see information relating to an Artiste to ensure that they have a basic disclosure in place and that they are suitable for the work for which they have been/are to be engaged.
+You should therefore be aware that we may share the following information with a production company if required to do so: date of the Artiste’s disclosure, the Artiste’s name, the type of disclosure, the unique number issued on the certificate and the decision taken.
 If a production company requests to view a copy of the document itself, the Agency will only disclose the document having sought and obtained full consent from the Artiste.